 - Develop strategic problem-solving strategies using digital health to address challenges in the health sector.

 - Combine technical, analytical and networking skills for developing and embedding digital health interventions in a systemic approach.

 - Develop and evaluate potential digital tools and strategies in different settings (acknowledging their characteristics, strengths, weaknesses, and performance while implemented).

 The course is designed in an innovative model – similar to hackathons and data sprints, often the standard approach to develop technical skills.
 In the “sprint” methodology, while learning basic concepts, the participant can also acquire and develop applied skills developing projects to address real health problems.
 We encourage device and corpus literacy, allocating considerable time to course preparation, live tutorials, practical labs and interaction with partners, facilitators and keynote lectures.

 We planned different activities to train theoretical knowledge on digital health and have an overview of practical skills needed to conceive, develop, implement, and evaluate digital health interventions.
 Using the Active Learning Perspective, the main characteristic of this course is the “hands-on” strategy, allowing the participant to apply during the course the knowledge they are acquiring in real-time.
 The workshop nature of the second week is an opportunity to work in challenging real-scenario cases.

-Keynotes; Parallel tutorials; Labs, and guided work during the second week include a strong focus on applying the knowledge and skills acquired during week 1.
-Participants work in groups developing a digital health intervention proposal to address a real-life problem (preferably problems that participants face in their home countries).
+- Work sessions: participants work in groups developing a digital health intervention proposal to address a real-life problem.
 A presentation is given at the end of the second week with the outline of the project proposal.
 A written proposal is submitted for examination on Friday afternoon, after considering feedbacks received on the presentation.